ABZhang0/AYARAScheduler/README.md

-# UBCScheduler
+# AYARAScheduler

-UBC Course Scheduler
+Based off of an implementation of Schemetrical's UBC Course Scheduler, adapted to Vanderbilt University's YES website with additional features.

 Things you can do: